cy-chow/identify/README.md

 ## Notes
  - This program does not yet handle unsigned data type declarations.
- - The identifier for the declaration must be *x*, but you can change this in *definition.py*
+ - The identifier (variable name) for the declaration is *x*, which can be manually changed in *definition.py* or with the '-i' flag
  - *example.txt* provides sample C declarations to parse.